viking-saver/windows-itpro-docs/windows/deployment/do/mcc-enterprise-prerequisites.md

 ### General requirements

-- Any previous installations of MCC must be [uninstalled](mcc-enterprise-update-uninstall.md) prior to installing the latest version of MCC.
+- Any previous installations of MCC must be [uninstalled](mcc-enterprise-update-uninstall.md) before installing the latest version of MCC.
 - [These listed endpoints](delivery-optimization-endpoints.md) must be reachable by the host machine.
-- There must be no other services / applications utilizing port 80 on the host machine (e.g. ConfigManager, Distribution Point)
+- The host machine must have no other services / applications utilizing port 80 (for example, ConfigManager or Distribution Point).
-- There must be at least 4 GB of free memory on the host machine.
+- The host machine must have at least 4 GB of free memory.

 ### Additional requirements for Windows host machines